 What is an ACH Transfer?

-Automatic Clearance House (ACH) transfers are direct transfers, or flows, of funds from one financial institution to another.
-Currently, there are thousands of financial institutions that are part of a broader, national clearing house network.
+Automated Clearing House transfers are direct transfers, or flows, of funds from one financial institution to another.
+Currently, thousands of financial institutions are part of a broader, national clearing house network.
 So long as both the financial institutions of both the payer (making the payment) and payee (receiving the payment) are both a part of this network—as you’ll find with almost every major bank—ACH transfers are possible.

-To complete an ACH transfer, the payee will need to know their account number and their routing number.
-These can be found at the bottom left-hand corner of your check.
-Payees should only engage in ACH transfers with businesses and organizations that they trust.
-Once all information has been provided, an ACH transfer—which will appear in a bank statement as an electronic funds transfer (ETF)—can be initiated.
+Once all information has been provided, an ACH transferwhich will appear in a bank statement as an electronic funds transfer (ETF)can be initiated.
 Usually, the transferred funds will be accessible in a few business days.
 In some cases, depending on payment processing systems and the institutions involved, the money can appear on the very same day.

 How Do ACH Transfers Work?

-There are two main steps involved in completing an ACH transfer: initiating the payment and receiving the payment.
+Two main steps are involved in completing an ACH transfer: initiating and receiving the payment.
 In the initiation phase, the payer must receive clearance from the payee, along with a signed ACH transfer forms (recorded verbal agreements may also be allowed).
-Once the payer has gained approval, they can initiate the payment and their bank will direct the funds to be approved through the broader clearance house.
-The way these payments are distributed (recurring, one-time, or time-specific) can be customized, as needed.
+Once the payer has gained approval, they can initiate the payment, and their bank will direct the funds to be approved through the broader clearance house.
+The way these payments are distributed (recurring, one-time, or time-specific) can be customized as needed.

 Following the authorization of the initial transaction, the payee will then be ready to receive the payment.
 Once this step in the process begins, funds will be pulled from the payer’s account and transferred to the payee’s account.
 The amount of time it takes for an ACH transfer to be completed can vary; some institutions offer same-day transfers, but in other cases, the transfer can take as long as five business days.